TROPICS (spacecraft constellation): Launches

 The first launch took place on 12 June 2022.
-The Astra Rocket 3.3 vehicle (serial number LV0010) carrying two TROPICS CubeSats for TROPICS-1 mission failed to reach orbit and the satellites were lost.
-After Astra retiring their Rocket 3.3 on 4 August 2022, it was reported that NASA's intention was to wait for the upgraded Rocket 4 to be operational for the launch of the remaining four satellites of the constellation, meaning that they will be launched no earlier than 2023.
-However, it was reported at a smallsat conference on 8 August that NASA was "still looking for a ride".
+The Astra Rocket 3.3 vehicle (serial number LV0010) carrying two satellites for the TROPICS-1 mission failed to reach orbit and the satellites were lost.
+Following the retirement of Rocket 3.3 on 4 August 2022, it was reported that NASA intended to wait for Astra's Rocket 4 to be developed for the launch of the remaining four satellites of the constellation.
+However, it was reported at a conference on 8 August 2022 that NASA was "still looking for a ride".

 On 28 September 2022, NASA announced that the remaining satellites would be launched by a different launch provider prior to the 2023 hurricane season.
-On 23 November 2022, NASA awarded the launch of the remaining cubesats to Rocket Lab, with the launches to be performed by two Electron rockets starting in May 2023.
+On 23 November 2022, NASA awarded the launch of the remaining CubeSats to Rocket Lab, with the launches to be performed by two Electron rockets starting in May 2023.
+The first of the two Rocket Lab launches successfully took place on 8 May 2023 at 01:00 UTC.
+The second and final launch took place on 26 May 2023 at 03:46 UTC.

 TROPICS Pathfinder CubeSat

-The TROPICS Pathfinder CubeSat mission, consisting of a single CubeSat, was approved by NASA's Earth System Science Pathfinder (ESSP) Program Office in order to demonstrate the technologies planned for use on TROPICS in advance of the constellation's launch.
+The TROPICS Pathfinder CubeSat mission, consisting of a single satellite, was approved by NASA's Earth System Science Pathfinder (ESSP) Program Office in order to demonstrate the technologies planned for use on TROPICS in advance of the constellation's launch.

 TROPICS Pathfinder CubeSat was launched on 30 June 2021 via SpaceX's Transporter-2 rideshare mission on a Falcon 9 launch vehicle.